Jus Reign

 Jasmeet Singh Raina (born November 4, 1989), professionally known as Jus Reign, is a Canadian comedian and music artist of Indian descent.
 He is most prominently known as a YouTube personality, and one of Much Digital Studios' original creators.

 Early life

-Jasmeet Singh Raina was raised in Guelph, Ontario, Canada into an immigrant Indian Kashmiri Sikh family.
-When he was 5 years old, his father started paying a maestro to teach Jasmeet and his younger brother, Anmol, in Indian classical music.
+Jasmeet Singh Raina was born and raised in Guelph, Ontario, Canada into an immigrant Punjabi Kashmiri Sikh family.
+When he was 5 years old, his father started paying a maestro to teach Jasmeet and his younger brother, Anmol, in Punjabi classical music.
 Jasmeet played the Tabla.
 He started to dislike playing it and as he has stated in his "Draw My Life" on YouTube, he argued with his teacher to the point where he got a tabla thrown at his face.
 He studied at the University of Guelph, where he originally studied to become a doctor to appease his parents' wishes.
 Eventually, the sketches Raina was creating on the side went viral and his parents accepted that their son had found success and have since been supportive of his YouTube career.